aras-p/aras-p.hugo/content/cv.md

 ### Personal info

-Married, has two daughters; occasionally plays guitar, tends to a garden, takes photos, watches demoscene demos, launches kites or rides a unicycle.
+Married, has two kids; occasionally plays guitar, tends to a garden, takes photos, watches demoscene demos, launches kites or rides a unicycle.